Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Experimental Validation

 \subsection{Qualitative evaluation of Motion and Stiffness Behavior}

-To provide a more intuitive representation of the operating principle of the device and emphasize its anthropomorphism, we developed an experimental framework of tele-impedance control, where we matched the posture of the human operator's wrist and the stiffness of his forearm into command signals for the robotic device.

-To define the desired pose of the robotic wrist, we attached a custom marker set to the operator's forearm and hand.
-Therefore, the user's wrist angles are measured with the motion capture system to compute the reference signal for the posture of the robotic device.
-Furthermore, we registered the operator's myoelectric activity of the wrist flexor and extensor to measure the muscular cocontraction, which we related to the desired stiffness of the VS-Wrist, similarly to \cite{capsi2020exploring}.
+To provide a more intuitive representation of the device operating principle and emphasize its anthropomorphism, {we map} the posture and stiffness of a human operator's wrist into command signals for the robotic device.
+The reference posture is captured with cameras through a marker set attached to the user's forearm and hand.
+Furthermore, we registered the operator's myoelectric activity of the wrist flexor and extensor to measure {their} cocontraction, which we related to the desired stiffness of the VS-Wrist, similarly to \cite{capsi2020exploring}.
 To do so, we employed two commercial electrodes 13E200 from Ottobock, which are commonly used to control prosthetic limbs.
-We acquired the input data on a local computer in the Simulink environment, and then we sent them in real-time to the remote computer that runs the control loop via UDP stream.
-Figures \ref{fig:Sequence_Teleimp_NoHandEMG} and \ref{fig:Sequence_VSBallVideo} resume the outcome of this application.
-However, the reader can find the full video demonstration in the supplemental multimedia material.
+Figures~\ref{fig:Sequence_Teleimp_NoHandEMG} and \ref{fig:Sequence_VSBallVideo} {summarize} the outcome of the experiments with some frames of the video attached as supplemental material to this paper.
+Figure~\ref{fig:Sequence_Teleimp_NoHandEMG} shows that the spring preload is modulated through muscular cocontraction while the device tracks the operator's wrist posture.
+Figure~\ref{fig:Sequence_VSBallVideo} proves that different stiffness configurations achieve various responses to external perturbations.
+Therefore, the variable stiffness should enhance task adaptability and environmental interactions.